 Paige Morris received her Bachelor of Arts degree in Psychology from Temple University in 2017.
+She joined LSU’s Clinical Psychology program in 2020.
 Her research interests include examining sex differences in substance use behaviors and identifying psychosocial factors, such motivational and context-specific differences in substance use that predict problem severity and treatment outcomes, especially among cannabis users.
-Paige is in her second year in the Clinical Psychology program.

 Caroline Scherzer received her Bachelor of Science degree in Human Development from Virginia Tech in 2018.
+She joined LSU’s Clinical Psychology program in 2021.
 Her research interests include improving treatment outcomes for adults with substance use disorders (especially opioid use disorders) by identifying mediating and moderating factors involved in the onset, experience, and maintenance of maladaptive behaviors in order to translate this information into evidence-based interventions.
-Caroline is in her first year in the Clinical Psychology program.

 Katherine Walukevich-Dienst, Ph.D.